IanWhitney/kafka_brownbag/README.md

 #>2411242:{"first_name": "Ian", "last_name": "Whitney"}
 ```

-Now Consumers can easily tell which is the first name and which is the last.
+Now Consumers can read the message, parse it as JSON and easily tell which is the first name and which is the last.
+Great!

+But.
 We soon hit another problem.
 Some of our Consumers expect that first and last name will **always** be present.
 But, again, names are hard and nothing is guaranteed.
 So when a Producer sends through a message that has no last name, some of our Consumers break.
 Looks like we need a way to define what fields are required in our JSON, something like a Schema.

 JSON offers no official support for schemas, no way to declare which values are required or optional or what kind of data each value should contain.
-There is a project to develop JSON schemas, but it's a proposal, not official.
+There is a project to develop JSON schemas but it's a proposal, not official.

 If we want to use JSON schema anyway, we would need to do the following: